-The manuscript provides, under various headings, descriptive information, such as station location; period of record; historical extremes outside the period of record; extremes for the current year; record accuracy; and other remarks pertinent to station operation and regulation.
+The manuscript provides, under various headings, descriptive information, such as station location; period of record; historical extremes outside the period of record; record accuracy; and other remarks pertinent to station operation and regulation.
 The following information, as appropriate, is provided with each continuous record of discharge or lake content.
 Comments to follow clarify information presented under the various headings of the station description.

 LOCATION.--Information on locations is obtained from the most accurate maps available.
-The location of the gaging station with respect to the cultural and physical features in the vicinity and with respect to the reference place mentioned in the station name is given.
-River mileages, given for only a few stations, were determined by methods given in "River Mileage Measurement," Bulletin 14, Revision of October 1968, prepared by the Water Resources Council or were provided by the U.S. Army Corps of Engineers.
-The latitudes and longitudes in this book are currently North American datum of 1983, identified by (NAD83).
+The location of the gage with respect to the cultural and physical features in the vicinity and with respect to the reference place mentioned in the station name is given.
+River mileages, when given, are based on information developed by the Hydraulics and Hydrology Committee of the Pacific Northwest River Basins Commission.